way2key/Geographic_Centroid/README.md

 HTML, CSS, PHP, MYSQL, JAVASCRIPT

 Installation:
--1) install a LAMP Server
+-install a LAMP Server
--2) Create your Database
+-Create your Database
--3) Update username and password in database.php
+-Update username and password in database.php
--4) Get all API key and update it in zones.php
+-Get all API key and update it in zones.php